 Maintenance includes over 350 trees and shrubs, mowing, and approximately 75 burials a year.
 The cemetery contains over 12,000 stones and monuments.
-Our department works closely with the area monument companies so that stones are erected within our guidelines.
+The department works closely with the area monument companies so that stones are erected within our guidelines.
 Plans are underway to begin a monument repair program, as many stones and foundations (most very old ones) are in dire need of repair.
-97 American Arborvitae were planted in 2005 along the North boundary line of the new Memorial section of the cemetery.
+Approximately 100 American Arborvitae were planted in 2005 along the North boundary line of the new Memorial section of the cemetery.
+Recently a cremation memorial garden was developed and future plans are to build a columbarium.